Chinese Doctors: Production

-After the shooting of The Captain (2019 film), Andrew Lau accepted the task of shooting Chinese Doctors.
+After the shooting of The Captain, Andrew Lau accepted the task of shooting Chinese Doctors.
 Most cast members of The Captain joined the cast.
 Experts from the Propaganda Department of the Chinese Communist Party, National Health Commission, Chinese Center for Disease Control and Prevention, Hubei Provincial Health Commission, and Hubei Provincial Center for Disease Control and Prevention participated in script revision.
 The film began production in April 2020 and finished filming in Guangzhou on 23 December of that same year.
 Filming also took place in Wuxi, Wuhan, and Shanghai.

 Behind the scenes

 At the beginning of April 2020, the first time Wuhan "unblocked", the creative team of Bona Films conducted an interview with the Guangdong medical team in Hubei, and together with Academician Zhong Nanshan himself, the first person from Guangzhou to assist Wuhan, and the Guangdong aid The Hubei medical team, as well as hundreds of medical workers at the forefront of the anti-epidemic front, such as Wuhan Jinyintan Hospital, Tongji Medical College Affiliated to Huazhong University of Science and Technology, Zhongnan Hospital of Wuhan University, Wuhan Central Hospital, etc. first-hand information.
 The actors also went to the hospital to experience and learn to accompany them.

 Shooting scene: "Chinese Doctor" builds a "medical-grade studio" in a 1:1 ratio.
 The filming uses hospital equipment in strict accordance with the construction standards of real hospitals, and is even renovated by a professional hospital.
 The staff will not start shooting until they pass the inspection.
 Actors have undergone medical training before filming, learning how to wear protective clothing and isolation gowns, as well as rescue techniques such as cardiac resuscitation, vascular puncture, tracheal intubation, and even extracorporeal membrane lung ECMO (commonly known as "artificial lung").
 Many people in the show are also real medical workers.
 All medical equipment can be used in real life, and oxygen, water, and electricity are all connected.